BaseMax/PopularQuestions/README.md

 I share some popular questions in programming field for teacher.

+All of that are exam questions.

 ## Popular Questions

 ## Goal

-Some users suggest me to give a class to teach programming in that at university.
+Some users suggest me to give a new class to teach programming in that at university.
 But i not interested to spend time for this yet!

 ---------